alphasoc/nfr/README.md

         - "*.internal.company.org"
 ```

-## Account status command
+## Retrieve account status
-Use `namescore account status` to quickly check the most important parameters about account.
+Use `namescore account status` to return account parameters and API key details (e.g. expiry date).

-## Running
+## Running Namescore
-Run `namescore start` in tmux or screen, or provide a startup script to start namescore at system startup.
+You may run `namescore start` in tmux or screen, or provide a startup script to start namescore at system startup.

-## Offline mode
-Run `namescore start --offline` to cature dns queries but do not send it to AlphaSOC.
-In offline mode rquests won't be send to AlphaSOC api, which also means the events won't be poll to naemscore, so
-you won't be albe to indentify threats.
-In config you can set option `quereis.failed.file` which will allow to store captured dns quereis in offline mode.